A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Hunting And Hunted In The Belgian Congo

-Capt F A Dickinson
+Captain F A Dickinson

-Capt Francis Arthur Dickinson (1874 - 1915) was a Brish army officer who died in World War I. He was a Fellow of the Royal Geographical Society and a first class big game hunter.
+Captain Francis Arthur Dickinson (1874 - 1915) was a Brish army officer who died in World War I. He was a Fellow of the Royal Geographical Society and a first class big game hunter.
 After the Boer War, he was selected as Winston Churchill's escort when he went to British East Africa as Under-Secretary of State for the Colonies.

 Lake Victoria To Khartoum With Rifle And Camera

 Lake Victoria To Khartoum With Rifle And Camera by F A Dickinson (1910) is a account of big game hunting in various regions of Africa at the turn of the last century.
 Dickinson lists three 'don'ts' when advising how to treat bearers.
 "Don't ignore a good gun bearer's good advice because you think you know a thing or two.
 Don't promise a native a thing you can't do.
-Don't on any account lose your temper.
+Don't on any account lose your temper."
 Free eBook

 Big Game Shooting On The Equator